mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 | Asia Night | 1300-1900 UTC | 1400-2000 UTC |
 | Europe Night | 2200-0400 UTC | 2200-0400 UTC |

-If Daylight Savings Practices change, which is under consideration in multiple countries at the time of publication, this table may need adjustment.
+If Daylight Saving Practices change, which is under consideration in multiple countries at the time of publication, this table may need adjustment.

 The intent of rotating between these three slots is to scatter meetings